laurentperrinet/laurentperrinet.github.io/content/post/2024-05-03_phd-position_focus-of-attention/index.md

 ---
 Dear colleagues,

 Applications are welcome for a fully funded PhD position **Focus of attention: a sensory-motor task for energy reduction in spiking neural networks**.
-The position will be located at the Université Côte d'Azur and/or at the [INT](http://www.int.univ-amu.fr/?lang=en) in [Marseille](https://en.wikipedia.org/wiki/Marseille), France.
+The position will be located at the (EDGE Team @ LEAT Laboratory[)https://leat.univ-cotedazur.fr/] within (Université Côte d'Azur)[https://www.univ-cotedazur.fr/] and/or at the [INT](http://www.int.univ-amu.fr/?lang=en) in [Marseille](https://en.wikipedia.org/wiki/Marseille), France.

 ## Context